Lambosaurus/hives-and-torches/systems/rolls.md

 Advantage and disadvantage cancel out before rolling.
 Ie, if you have 1x advantage and 3x disadvantage, you would add `-2d4` to your roll.

-Advantage and disadvantage can be applied to **any** roll, at the DM's discretion.
+Advantage and disadvantage can be applied to **any** roll at the DM's discretion.

 ## Disadvantage